inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_links.md

 ## Properties

 `ids`
-: The identifier of the VpcLink.
-It is used in an Integration to reference this VpcLink.
+: The identifier of the VPC link used to integrate to reference this VPC link.

 : **Field**: `id`